The Great McGinty: Production

 The Great McGinty had numerous working titles: "The Story of a Man", "The Vagrant", "The Mantle of Dignity", "The Biography of a Bum", and "Down Went McGinty", (which was used for the film's release in the U.K).
 Sturges had written the original story, "The Story of a Man", in 1933 with Spencer Tracy in mind.
-According to film historian Kevin Brownlow, Sturges was inspired by the career of William Sulzer, who was impeached and removed from office as governor of New York.
+It has been theorized that Sturges was inspired by the career of William Sulzer, who was impeached and removed from office as governor of New York.

 After trying to sell the story to Universal in 1935, and the Saturday Evening Post in 1938 under the title Biography of a Bum, Sturges finally sold it to Paramount on August 19, 1939, for $10 on the condition that he be allowed to direct it.
 Paramount agreed, and provided Sturges a budget of $350,000, a three-week shooting schedule, and inexpensive stars to work with.

 Production on the film was delayed to allow Akim Tamiroff to do The Way of All Flesh, but it began on December 15, 1939.
 Sturges contracted pneumonia during filming, and required a nurse to attend to him on the set.
 Production stopped on January 25, 1940, with one day's shooting left to do, which was accomplished on April 15, after the first cut of the film had already been made.